theoludwig/theoludwig/packages/blog/posts/hello-world.md

 I plan to publish new posts when I have something new to share.
 There's no schedule, so stay tuned!

-To stay informed of new blog post and to ask questions, feel free to follow me on Twitter: [@theoludwig\_](https://twitter.com/theoludwig_).
+To stay informed of new blog post and to ask questions, feel free to follow me on X/Twitter: [@theoludwig\_](https://twitter.com/theoludwig_).

 ## Project based learning